swlaschin/fsharpforfunandprofit.com/_posts/2012-04-10-conciseness-extracting-boilerplate.md

 Obviously, all these requirements are similar, but how would you extract any common functionality?

-Let’s start with some straightforward implementations in C# first:
+Let's start with some straightforward implementations in C# first:

 {% highlight csharp %}
 public static int Product(int n)